Azure Data Science Virtual Machine for Kaggle

 PRO-TIP: If you think you need more resources, you can change it after creating the machine.
 It’s elastic!

 Once the machine is deployed, we can connect to it using its public IP.
 However, if we just want to work with a notebook, the DSVM comes with JupyterHub pre-installed.
-Just type https://:8000 in a web browser and input the username and password you choose to connect to the VM and you're ready.
+Just type https://

 Installing kaggle